Acts 5:17-42, AD34-AD35. Peter’s fourth Sermon and second jailing.

 Peter was arrested and put in a public jail.

-He was released by God and told to share his faith about Jesus.
+He was released by God and told to share his faith in Jesus.

 Peter was then brought once again in front of the Jewish council.